mumble-voip/mumble-www/hugo/content/documentation/mumble-server/mumo.md

 # Installing mumo
 The newest version of mumo is always available from our mumo repository at https://github.com/mumble-voip/mumo .

+## Docker
+A docker image can be run with the command:

+    docker run --name mumo --net=container:<id_of_mumble_server_container> -d -v /path/to/mumo/folder:/data mumblevoip/mumo

+This is the base of the mumo service.
+It's allow addition of new module.

+Warning:

+    - the service network-mode is mandatory to link mumble and mumo.
+Ice need to be in mumble-server localhost.
+    - the volume is to store all modules and configurations, you can add yours here.
+Subfolders will be automatically created ad first start.
+    - When you add new modules, you need the restart the container.

+Here a docker-compose(v2.4) example:

+    mumble-mumo:
+        image: mumblevoip/mumo
+        container_name: mumble-mumo
+        restart: on-failure
+        volumes:
+            - /path/to/mumo/folder:/data
+        network_mode : "service:mumble-server"
+        depends_on:
+            - mumble-server

 ## Ubuntu 12.04
 *Note:* This guide only shows the basic steps for trying out mumo.
 For a more permanent setup you'll want to run mumo with its own user and a startup script.